erf-model/ERF/Docs/sphinx_doc/building.rst

           -DCMAKE_Fortran_COMPILER:STRING=mpifort \
           .. && make

-Typically, a user creates a ``build`` directory in the project directory and configures from said directory (``cmake <options> ..``) before building.
+Typically, a user will create a ``build`` directory in the project directory and execute the configuration from said directory (``cmake <options> ..``) before building.
 Note that CMake is able to generate makefiles for the Ninja build system as well which will allow for faster building of the executable(s).

 Perlmutter (NERSC)